charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 squared error function with regards to $r _ {t}$, and you're left with the gradient vector - which points uphill in the direction of steepest incline.
-Flipping the sign on this vector then will point *downhill* in the steepest direction - thus, gradient descent!
+Flipping the sign on this vector then will point *downhill* in the steepest direction - thus, gradient descent.

 $$
 \begin{aligned}